Acknowledgements: Blair Guppy, Joe Fry, Doug Shearer, Dave Hutch, PFS Studio – Photo and Project credit for title page image.

 - Brand Identity

-Landscape architecture is now an integral voice in city planning, and how our public spaces function as a whole.
-Large-scale solutions being developed by the profession, and the overall growth of its governing body necessitated a new mark for the Society.
+Large-scale solutions being developed by the profession, and the overall growth of its governing body necessitated a new mark for the BCSLA.
 Being inspired by the inherent figure-ground relationship of the profession – how public space relates to structure and surroundings – the Society’s acronym was abstracted to suggest the duality of form and space, and to build a visual narrative on how the general public intersects and experiences public space.
 A multi-disciplinary profession with different components, ideas, and skills coming together cohesively to serve the public – so too are the interlocking and dynamic letters within the mark.

 Blair Guppy, Landscape Architect ASLA BCSLA